 In any case, that meant a mountain of research to do and I had a blast doing it.
-I visited New York City and read several books, including Only Yesterday, by Frederick Lewis Allen, stumbled onto The Night Club Era, by Stanley Walker, and Always in Vogue, by Edna Woolman Chase – who gave me a very clear idea of what it was like to be a woman in the publishing industry during the ’20s.
+I visited New York City.
+I read several books, including Only Yesterday, by Frederick Lewis Allen.
+Then I stumbled onto The Night Club Era, by Stanley Walker, and Always in Vogue, by Edna Woolman Chase – who gave me a very clear idea of what it was like to be a woman in the publishing industry during the ’20s.
 There were a bunch of other books, and even a CD based on the show that George and Ira Gershwin wrote the tune for.

 The funny thing is, the research not only formed the background for Fascinating Rhythm, it also inspired two sequels.
-I had broken my elbow sometime after Fascinating Rhythm had been started, and stalled.
+I broke my elbow sometime after Fascinating Rhythm had been started, and stalled.
 With little to do during my recovery, the story sprang to life and so did the characters.
 Next thing I knew, I had a first draft.
 And not only that, I had the basic story behind the sequel.
 So I kept writing and Bring Into Bondage sprang forth.
 And the first part of A Tangled Web, and the opening scene of Blood Red.

-Fascinating Rhythm finally got published in 2014, with Bring Into Bondage seeing the light of day in summer 2016.
-In 2015, I finally decided to finish A Tangled Web, realized I hated the title, did not like how the novel started, and just couldn’t make Honoria’s story work as I had planned it.
+Freddie and Kathy finally met the public when Fascinating Rhythm finally got published in 2014.
+Bring Into Bondage saw the light of day in summer 2016.
+In 2015, I finally decided to finish A Tangled Web.
+I realized I hated the title, did not like how the novel started, and just couldn’t make Honoria’s story work as I had planned it.
 By this time, I had married my husband, a historian, and had really learned how to do research.
-I changed the title to The Last Witnesses, started the story with Honoria and gave her a lot more time than I’d intended and came up with Ivy St. James and finished the novel in the spring of 2016.
+I changed the title to The Last Witnesses.
+I started the story with Honoria and gave her a lot more time than I’d intended.
+Then came up with Ivy St. James and finished the novel in the spring of 2016.

 I still have more stories fermenting in the back of my mind.
-The next adventure will delve into the Harlem Rennaissance.
+The next adventure will delve into the Harlem Renaissance.
 Others will feature a trip to Paris, the day of the Big Stock Market Crash and when Freddie comes up against the worst of his demons: alcohol.